|Get Atlanta BeltLine updates right in your inbox!|

 Public Infrastructure, Private Investment

 The Atlanta BeltLine has proven to be a strong catalyst for new development within the city.
 As early as 2005, developers were transforming former industrial sites into mixed use developments with new commercial, retail and residential space.
 Even through the Great Recession, development continued, in particular around new Atlanta BeltLine infrastructure such as Historic Fourth Ward Park.
 New parks, trails and transit are expected to continue this trend as developers recognize the value of this new infrastructure and build denser, mixed-use urban developments that attract new residents to the city.
+In addition, the Atlanta BeltLine has development rights available for sale and transfer to developers.
+Click here for current purchase offers.

 A Successful Inaugural Jobs Program